dongxiangtranslationproject/dongxiangtranslationproject.github.io/README.md

 ## Project Overview

-The **Dongxiang–Chinese Translation Project** is an open, non-profit initiative dedicated to building high-quality bilingual resources and translation tools for **Dongxiang**, a low-resource and underrepresented language, with the goal of supporting language preservation, accessibility, and computational research.
+The **Dongxiang–Chinese Translation Project** is an open, non-profit initiative dedicated to building high-quality bilingual resources and translation tools for Dongxiang, a low-resource and underrepresented language, with the goal of supporting language preservation, accessibility, and computational research.

 ## Background